lsblakk/pystar/docs/badges/badge_djangoapp.rst

     (**Rant**:  In Django, as in most modern frameworks, you have total control over the way your URLs look.
-People on the web won't see cruft like .py or .php at the end of your URLs.
+People on the web won't see cruft like .py or .php or even .html at the end of your URLs.
 There is no excuse for that kind of stuff in the modern era!)

 #.
 Exercise:  Think about another hypothetical website, "MyMagicToa.st", in which you use